akku1506/Semantically-Aligned-Bias-Reducing-Zero-Shot-Learning/README.md

 and $setting can be i for inductive setting and t for transductive setting.

-## Train from scratch and evaluating
+## Training from scratch and evaluating

 1. Run the train_i.sh and train_t.sh for the dataset you wish to run the scripts for.